 h) Halfway Hut

 Golfers stopping at the Halfway Hut must be ready to continue play within 10 minutes of so doing.
-If the following match does not wish to stop, then it may request to play through the group in front, unless that group is either on the 10th tee or 18th fairway ready to play.
+If the following match does not wish to stop, it may request to play through the group in front, unless that group is either on the 10th tee or 18th fairway ready to play.
 Approval must be sought, and such approval should not be unreasonably withheld.

 i) Competition Rules